 Introduction to Principal component analysis in Machine Learning

 Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
-The number of principal components is less than or equal to the smaller the number of original variables or the number of observations.
+The number of principal components is less than or equal to the smaller number of original variables or the number of observations.
 This transformation is defined in such a way that the first principal component has the largest possible variance (that is, accounts for as much of the variability in the data as possible), and each succeeding component in turn has the highest variance possible under the constraint that it is orthogonal to preceding components.

 Computation of the principal component vectors (PCA algorithm)